-3.1.33.2.2 Spatial patterns of event response types
+3.2.1 Spatial patterns of event response types

-The spatial patterns of hysteresis index, Spearman correlation coefficient and peak-to-peak times (Section 3.1.1) propagate to the pattern of event response type rate of co-occurrence of the same event response type between different stations (Fig. 11+2).
-Event response type co-occurrence is the frequency of events when two stations have the response of the same type.
-Apart from the riparian zone, where the co-occurrence rate is 0.64 % ± 0.15 % between stations, the other two landscape units show only low co-occurrence rates of groundwater response types between stations in the same unit.
+The spatial patterns of hysteresis index, Spearman correlation coefficient and peak-to-peak times (Section 3.1.1) propagate to the rate of co-occurrence of the same event response type between different stations (Fig. 12).
+Apart from the riparian zone, where the co-occurrence rate is 0.64 ± 0.15 between stations, the other two landscape units show only low co-occurrence rates of groundwater response types between stations in the same unit.
 The highest co-occurrence rate is observed between the three bank piezometers H03, H04 and H05.
 These stations respond with the same response type in more than 85 % of the events.
-Their co-occurrence rate with bank piezometers downstream (BP01, BP02) and upstream (BP07) is also high (0.68 % 0.84 %), indicating that the distance to the stream is more important as the position along the stream.
-Riparian zone piezometers have a reasonable response type co-occurrence rate with the soil moisture stations (0.62 % ± 0.14 %).
-Soil moisture stations, with some exceptions, have high co-occurrence rates regardless of the landscape position unit (mean 0.78 % ± 0.11 %).
+Their co-occurrence rate with bank piezometers downstream (BP01, BP02) and upstream (BP07) is also high (0.68-0.84), indicating that the distance to the stream is more important as the position along the stream.
+Riparian zone piezometers have a reasonable response type co-occurrence rate with the soil moisture stations (0.62 \pm 0.14).
+Soil moisture stations, with some exceptions, have high co-occurrence rates regardless of the landscape position (mean 0.78 \pm 0.11).

-Figure 1142: The frequency of events when two stations have the response of the same type - i.e. response type co-occurrence.
-Only events when both events have a response are considered-the number of such events is displayed by circle size The size of circles corresponds to the number of events when both stations had a response.
+Figure 12: The frequency of events when two stations have the response of the same type - i.e. response type co-occurrence.
+Only events when both events have a response are considered - the number of such events is displayed by circle size.
 Colour of the circles corresponds to the frequency of the response type co-occurrence.
-Colour of the station names corresponds to their landscape position unit.
+Colour of the station names corresponds to their landscape position.
 Coloured rectangles enclose values of groundwater and soil moisture stations in the same landscape unit.

-3.1.43.2.3 Spatial and temporal controls of event response types
+3.2.2 Spatial and temporal controls of event response types

-We observe the clearest trend in the groundwater response type frequency with the TPI and the TWI (Table 3Table).
+We observe the clearest trend in the groundwater response type frequency with the TPI and the TWI (Table 3).
 The frequency of the Type 1 responses decreases, and the frequency of the Type 3 responses increases with the increase of the TPI and the decrease in TWI (Fig. A2a).
 In both cases, this means that groundwater in the valley bottom reacts more similar to the streamflow than on the slopes and ridges.
-This is corroborated by the response type frequency against the stations' landscape positionumit.
+This is corroborated by the response type frequency against the stations' landscape position.
 The Type 1 frequency is more than 43 % in the riparian zone and only 22 % and 18 % in the lower and middle slope, respectively.
 The highest frequency of Type 3 responses is at the lower slope (50 %), while it is the lowest in the riparian zone (7 %).
-The soil moisture response type frequencies do not vary considerably with the TPI or the TWI (Fig. A3a) but rather with the distance from the stream and catchment outlet and less pronounced with the terrain curvature and slope (Table 3Table 3).
+The soil moisture response type frequencies do not vary considerably with the TPI or the TWI (Fig. A3a) but rather with the distance from the stream and catchment outlet and less pronounced with the terrain curvature and slope (Table 3).
 Soil moisture responses are less similar, i.e. frequency of Type 3 increases, further from the stream or catchment outlet and where the curvature and slope of the terrain are smaller.

-Soil moisture response type frequencies are correlated the strongest with the catchment wetness (ASI, ASI + Rainfall depth) (Table 3Table 3).
+Soil moisture response type frequencies are correlated the strongest with the catchment wetness (ASI, ASI + Rainfall depth) (Table 3).
 With increasing wetness, the similarity of soil moisture responses to the streamflow also increases (Fig. A3b).
 This correlation is weaker for the frequency of groundwater response types.
-The frequencies of both groundwater (Fig. A2c) and soil moisture (Fig. A3c) response types are correlated to the rainfall duration (Table 3Table 3).
+The frequencies of both groundwater (Fig. A2c) and soil moisture (Fig. A3c) response types are correlated to the rainfall duration (Table 3).
 The responses are more similar to streamflow when the events are longer, i.e. less intensive.